Takayuki55/ClassDataAccess/README.md

-# ClassDataAccess is a class for connecting to SQL Server or accdb table from Access Form and displaying / saving data in controls.
+# ClassDataAccess is a class for connecting to SQL Server or accdb table from MicrosoftAccess Form and displaying / saving data in controls.
 ![Class](img/Class.png)

 ## Using SQL Server for the database allows you to place controls on forms and connect to tables beyond the Access field limit of 255.